projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 To enable easy cross-page linking within the site, each file should have a reference label before its title so that it can be referenced from another file.

-These reference labels must be unique across the whole site, so generic names such as "samples" should be avoided.
-For example, the top of this document's ``.rst`` file is:
+.. note:: These reference labels must be unique across the whole site, so generic names such as "samples" should be avoided.

+For example, the top of this
+document's ``.rst`` file is:

 .. code-block:: rst